bretleasure/Inventor.AddinTemplate/README.md

 ---

-## :three: Referencing the Inventor Interop
+## 3️⃣ Referencing the Inventor Interop

 Inventor Addins must reference the Inventer Interop library (`Autodesk.Inventor.Interop.dll`) in order to access Inventor's API.
 This template includes a copy of the Inventor 2023 Interop in the `lib` folder.
 If needed, you can change the reference to a different version.
 The `Autodesk.Inventor.Interop.dll` can be found in the following location: